cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-0.md

 9. Cross Team Collaboration
 10. Hibernating Managed Controllers

 .footnote[.bold[*] Please note, it is unlikely that we will get through all the material.
 However, all of the lab material is freely available on GitHub and can be self-led.
-The CloudBees CI lab environment will be available until next Monday if you would like to complete any labs we don't]
+The CloudBees CI lab environment will be available until next Monday if you would like to complete any labs we don't get through.]

 ---
 name: workshop-tools